 - Soviet flag captured in battle by Canadians.
 Most Canadian do not know that Canada ever fought the Soviets, much less captured a flag.
 This was of national significance and not really relevant to Seaforths as only one officer served there, so it was traded to the Canadian War Museum.

-- Pilot (not prototype) model of Canada’s FIRST assault rifle, the Huot Automatic Rifle Serial number 2 (Serial #5 is the highest known).
-5,000 Huots were ordered by General Currie, but the fighting ended a month later.
+- Pilot (not prototype) model of Canada’s FIRST assault rifle, the Huot Automatic Rifle Serial number 2 5,000 Huots were ordered by General Currie, but the fighting ended a month later.
+I found Huot S/N 1 in the gun vault of the Army Museum, Halifax Citadel, Halifax, Nova Scotia, I found Huot S/N 4 and S/N 5 in the Canadian War Museum gun vault, Huot S/N 3 has an unknown fate.

 - Boer War Mauser rifle named to “L. F. BOTHA, BETHLEHEM” It is a Sporting Model 1896, known by the Boers as a Pleizer.
 On the side of the butt it has the extra rare large silver escutcheon engraved with the information. and these are extremely rare as they were the most prized rifles owned by Boers.
-This is believed to be General Botha, one of the famous Boer Generals.
+This is believed to been the rifle of General Botha, one of the famous Boer Generals.

 - Parlour Pipes which appear to have originated with the Lord Seaforth in the 1700s after whom the Regiment is named.
-The Pipe Major handed these to me and I was able to do some basic restoration and trace the family, thus being in the days before the Internet!
+The Pipe Major handed the remnants to me and I was able to do some basic cosmetic restoration and trace the family, this being in the days before the Internet!
 I made a replica tartan bag cover (no actual bag) after doing research.
+A tiny famous maker’s name was spotted by Rob MacDonald, stamped into the wood.

 - Battledress tunic of Lieut.
 Col. C. C. Merritt, V.C. from the time when he commanded the Seaforths 1951-1954.

-- Patrol Blues of Smokey Smith, V.C. which I obtained for the museum directly from Smokey’s daughter in 2011.
+- Sgt.
+Ernest Alvia “Smokey” Smith, V.C. uniform – Patrol Blues which I obtained for the museum directly from Smokey’s daughter in 2011.
 I also obtained two others of Smokey’s uniforms from his daughter Norma-Jean.
 I facilitated the donation of one uniform tunic to his hometown museum in New Westminster (of which I was then Manager) and a summer uniform to the museum of the Black Watch.
 Smokey had rejoined the Canadian Army during the Korean War and served with the Black Watch.
-NOTE: The Museum did NOT receive Smokey Smith’s Victoria Cross and medals as he had specified in his Will.
-They were intercepted by the Regiment in 2005 and they never made it to the Museum as of July 2011.
-The Commanding Officer reportedly put them into a Safe Deposit box.
+Smokey left his Victoria Cross and medals to the Seaforth Museum and they are now safely in hand and secured.

 - Uniform and kit of Captain Trevor Greene, worn/used in Afghanistan.
 It includes some items he was wearing or using that day when he was hit on the head with an axe by a terrorist.
-I collecting history as it happened.
+I collect history as it happened.
 Some items were missing and I obtained other items from other veterans of that war.
+The boots came from another Seaforth who was on the same “Roto” with then Lieutenant Greene.
+The drop-leg holster came from the RSM who had also served in Afghanistan.
 It is shown in Case 10 in the old exhibits photos.

-- The original War Diaries from WWI, WWII and the Seaforth Company in Germany during the Cold War.
+- The original War Diaries from WWI, WWII and for the Seaforth Company in the Highland Battalion in Germany during the Cold War.

 - Photos (hundreds)